 The better the filtration the cleaner the air coming out of the exhaust.
-This is a big deal because allergens that get through the filter can trigger an allergy.
+It is a big deal because allergens that get through the filter can trigger an allergy.
 Most good brands offer HEPA filtration like the Miele and Dyson.
 A bagged vacuum in most cases will keep most of the allergens inside.

 The biggest strength of a canister vacuum will be its versatility and interchangeable tools.
 Get something with at least a brush and crevice tool for cleaning areas above the floor.
-If you have pets then consider getting something with a mini turbo brush that is efficient at cleaning pet hair off upholstery.
+If you have pets, then consider getting something with a mini turbo brush that is efficient at cleaning pet hair off upholstery.

 The more expensive brands also offer better attachments made from quality materials that will not prematurely break.